 Executive summary 5

 Background 7

 Setting the scene 7

 About the service 8

 The project aims and outcomes 8

-The context for this work 9
+The context for this work C

-Our approach to evaluation
+Our approach to evaluation 10

-Applying this approach to Includem's ADAPT for Cashback project
+Applying this approach to includem's ADAPT for CashBack project 10

-Supporting children and young people at risk and their families
+Supporting children and young people at risk and their families 12

-Key messages
+Key messages 12

-What we did
+What we did 12

 Who with 14

 How they feel 16

 What they learn and gain 16

 What they do differently 17

 What difference does this make?
 19

 Embedding this approach in West Dunbartonshire 24

-Key messages
+Key messages 24

 What we did 24

-Who with 25
+Who with 26

 How they feel 26

-What they learn and gain 26
+What they learn and gain 27

-What they do differently 27
+What they do differently 28

 What difference does this make?
-27
+28

-Themed case studies in full
+Themed case studies in full 29

-Case study: Covid response
+Case study: Covid response 29

-Case study: Early intervention on fire-setting 29
+Case study: Early intervention on fire-setting 30

-Interim impacts and evaluator reflections 31
+Case study: Access to education (Article 28) 32

+Evaluator reflections 34

-Glossary of terms
+Glossary of terms 36

-APPENDIX 1: OUTCOME MAPS
+APPENDIX 1: OUTCOME MAPS 37

-Supporting young people at risk and their families
+Supporting young people at risk and their families 37

-Embedding this approach in West Dunbartonshire 34 APPENDIX 2: INTERVIEW SCHEDULE (AGENCY REFERRING INTO THE SERVICE/PARTNER) 35 APPENDIX 3: REFLECTIVE IMPACT LOG SUPPORTED PERSON .37
+Embedding this approach in West Dunbartonshire 37

+APPENDIX 2: INTERVIEW SCHEDULE (AGENCY REFERRING INTO THE

+SERVICE/PARTNER) 38

+Background questions/who with 38

+What they do/who with 38

+How they feel?
+38

+What have they learned or gained?
+38

+What are they doing differently?
+39

+What difference does it make?
+39

+Formative 39

+APPENDIX 3: REFLECTIVE IMPACT LOG SUPPORTED PERSON 40

+APPENDIX 4: PROTECTED CHARACTERISTICS 42